 LESLIE: It really depends on what manufacturer’s stain that you buy.
 And keep in mind there’s solid-color stains and there’s semi-transparent stains.
-So if you want to see the grain in the wood, you’ll want to go with something more semi-transparent so that you’ll actually get some color or just some natural tone.
+So if you want to see the grain in the wood, you’ll want to go with something more semi-transparent to stain wood deck so that you’ll actually get some color or just some natural tone.
 And you’ll be able to see that grain through it.

 And you want to apply it just in the way that the manufacturer says.
 And you’re probably going to get about three years on horizontal surfaces, maybe five on vertical before you’ve got to tackle it again.
 Depends on how dry that lumber is on that decking when you do put the stain on.

 TOM: Alright?
 Good luck with that project.
 Thanks so much for calling us at 888-MONEY-PIT.